waylaidwanderer/node-chatgpt-api/README.md

     // Your NopeCHA API key.
     // This will be applied to all accounts but can be overridden on a per-account basis.
     nopechaKey: 'nopechaKey',
+    // Your 2Captcha API key.
+    // This will be applied to all accounts but can be overridden on a per-account basis.
+    twoCaptchaKey: '2captchaKey',
 };
 ```